 Typically, North American diets are heavily skewed in favour of calcium.
 Not only do many opt for dairy products over magnesium-rich plant sources, increasingly people consume calcium-fortified products.
 As a result, the average North American consumes five to ten times more calcium than magnesium.

-There’s certain logic behind the warm glass of milk theory, and it’s instructive as a starting point for understanding the mechanisms of nutrients and sleep.
+There’s a certain logic behind the warm glass of milk theory, and it’s instructive as a starting point for understanding the mechanisms of nutrients and sleep.
 Milk contains tryptophan, a precursor to melatonin commonly associated with turkey dinners.
 Milk’s calcium aids in the uptake of tryptophan, speeding relaxation.
-However, without enough magnesium, high calcium creates an imbalance; that imbalance can set of the tension that prevents sound sleep.
+However, without enough magnesium, high calcium creates an imbalance; that imbalance can set in the tension that prevents sound sleep.